dariemcarlosdev/SecureCleanApiWaf/docs/CleanArchitecture/CLEAN-DDD_ARCH_README.md

-# Clean Architecture & DDD Documentation - SecureCleanApiWaf
+# Clean Architecture & DDD Documentation - CleanArchitecture.ApiTemplate

 > **"Clean Architecture is not about perfection�it's about making code that's easy to change, test, and understand."**

 ## 📖 Overview

-Welcome to the **Clean Architecture & Domain-Driven Design (DDD)** documentation hub for SecureCleanApiWaf.
+Welcome to the **Clean Architecture & Domain-Driven Design (DDD)** documentation hub for CleanArchitecture.ApiTemplate.
 This guide serves as your starting point to understand how this project implements industry-standard architectural patterns with a pragmatic, single-project approach.

 **📚 What You'll Find Here:**
 - Complete Clean Architecture implementation guide